 It sounds distant but isn't.
 In January 2026, engineers at Anthropic and OpenAI said AI was writing 100% of their code.
 Anthropic's CEO confirmed 90% of Claude is now written by Claude itself.
 The dark factory isn't a thought experiment.
 It's already running at the companies building the tools.

+Most organisations won't get all the way there.
+That's not the point.
+The direction matters more than the destination.
+Like agile, you're always moving toward it, never fully arriving.
 The question isn't "are we a dark factory?"
 It's "are we getting darker?"
 How many human touches does your process require?
 That number should be falling.
+The operating model redesign is the path.

 The ripple effect across functions